 Okazaki-koen, located in Kyoto’s Northern Higashiyama district, is home to two of Kyoto’s best museums, a concert hall, a major shrine (Hiean-jingu Shrine) and some great park space.
 It’s a great place to spend an afternoon while in Kyoto.

-Heian Shrine torii gate with the Museum Of Metropolitan Art to the right – image © Jeffrey Friedl
+Heian Shrine torii gate with the Museum Of Municipal Art to the right – image © Jeffrey Friedl

 A short walk north of Higashiyama Station on the Tozai subway line, you’ll find Okazaki-koen, which is best known as Kyoto’s museum district.
 Unlike the rest of Kyoto, which can feel cramped and crowded, the Okazaki-koen area is marked by wide streets, spacious sidewalks and plenty of open space.
 The name means Okazaki Park but it’s not a park in the traditional sense of the word.
 It’s really just a district, with several nice green spots and sports fields scattered about.
 In Okazaki-koen you’ll find the Kyoto Municipal Museum of Art, the Kyoto Museum of Modern Art, and the sprawling and gaudy Heian-jingu Shrine.
 There’s also the Kyoto Zoo and Kyoto Hall (a concert hall and event space).
 If you get hungry while exploring, you’ll find several good restaurants and cafes nearby.

-Pond behind Kyoto Metropolitan Museum Of Art – image © Chris Rowthorn
+Pond behind Kyoto Municipal Museum Of Art – image © Chris Rowthorn

 Things to See and Do

-Kyoto Municipal Museum of Art (Kyoto Shiritsu Bijutsukan)
+Kyoto City KYOCERA Museum of Art (formerly Kyoto Municipal Museum of Art) (Kyoto Shiritsu Bijutsukan)

 National Museum of Modern Art, Kyoto (Kyoto Kokuritsu Kindai Bijutsukan)